material-foundation/material-remixer-android/README.md

 ### If you're using the annotation-based API

-_(You most-likely want to do this)_.
+_(You most likely want to do this)_.
 You need to add a couple more dependencies.

 In your main build.gradle add `classpath 'com.neenbedankt.gradle.plugins:android-apt:1.8'`, probably leaving your dependencies like this:
 ```gradle